 1. Stay switched on & up-to-date

-Other programmes on Radio 4 to look out for are Evan Davies' business conversations programme, The Bottom line - great for gaining insights into strategy and business and The Media Show – all about the fast-changing media world.
+Other programmes on Radio 4 to look out for are Evan Davis' business conversations programme, The Bottom Line - great for gaining insights into strategy and business and The Media Show – all about the fast-changing media world.

 Another excellent tip is to sign up for Google Alerts for top companies and leaders so that you receive breaking news directly to your inbox.